scsm-ua/kirtan-guide-en/songs/nija-pati-bhuja-danda-chchhatra-bhavam.md

 O Govardhan!
-You induce your beloved to joyfully play with Balarām and His friends amidst your trees, brooks, caves, plateaus, valleys, and incomparable jeweled ter- races, which resemble jeweled thrones.
+You induce your beloved to joyfully play with Balarām and His friends amidst your trees, brooks, caves, plateaus, valleys, and incomparable jeweled terraces, which resemble jeweled thrones.
 Please give me a dwelling near you, O Govardhan!

 #### 4